 “It’s especially important to stay out of the sun, avoid extreme physical exertion and ensure that babies, children, and elderly people (and pets) are not left alone in stationary cars.”

-Dr Humphrey says extreme heat can affect blood pressure and hydration.
-He urges people to seek help if they feel dizzy, weak or have intense thirst or a headache.
+Dr Humphrey says extreme heat can affect blood pressure and hydration, and he urges people to seek help if they feel dizzy, weak or have intense thirst or a headache.

-“Good hydration is key, so try to consume at least two litres of water a day.
-Avoid drinking alcohol in the hot weather as it speeds up dehydration.”
+“Good hydration is key.
+Try to consume at least two litres of water a day and avoid drinking alcohol in the hot weather as it speeds up dehydration.”